 It is not a given that we must lose teeth as we age.
-If we maintain good oral hygiene and have regular professional cleanings and oral examinations, chances are we can keep our natural teeth for life.
-That involves not only caring for the teeth themselves, but also the structures that surround them: the gums and tooth-supporting bone.
+If we maintain good oral hygiene and have regular professional cleanings and oral examinations, we can probably keep our natural teeth for life.
+That involves not only caring for the teeth themselves but also the structures that surround them: the gums and tooth-supporting bone.
 Gum disease, which is a bacterial infection, threatens these supporting tissues.
-That is why dental professionals are always on the lookout for early signs that patients may not notice.
+That is why dental professionals are always looking for early signs that patients may not notice.
 When signs of trouble become apparent, periodontal therapy may be suggested.

 Periodontal therapy can take various forms, but the goal is always to restore diseased tissues to health.
 Gum (periodontal) disease can spread from the gums to the bone that supports the teeth, and may even cause tooth loss in the most severe cases.
 There are very effective therapies to combat this, ranging from scalings (deep cleanings) that remove plaque and calculus (tartar) from beneath the gum line, to surgical repair of lost gum and bone tissue.

 Periodontal therapy includes both surgical and non-surgical techniques to restore health to the tissues that support the teeth (gums and bone) and prevent tooth loss.
 They include:

 Scaling and Root Planing.
 These deep-cleaning techniques are the best starting point to control gum disease.
 Plaque and calculus (tartar) are removed from beneath the gum tissues, using hand scalers and/or ultrasonic instruments.

 Gum Grafting.
 Sometimes it's necessary to replace areas of lost gum tissue so that tooth roots are adequately protected.
 This can be accomplished by taking healthy gum tissue from one area of the mouth and moving it to where it is needed, or by using laboratory-processed donor tissue.